SeaSharpy/ChatCompletionsSharp/README.md

 ```

 The current client does not include automatic retries; wrap `SendCompletion` in your own policy (Polly, etc.) if you need them.

-## Working with tests

-Because callbacks are interfaces, you can stub `ICompletionEventCallbacks` in tests to assert on the emitted messages.
-Tools can also be added without callbacks, letting `OnTool` return `CompletionToolResponse.Message` directly with crafted responses.

 ## API Reference